matthewlehner/matthewlehner.net/content/blog/2015-10-19-using-webpack-with-phoenix-and-elixir.md

 ---
 title: Using Webpack with Phoenix and Elixir
 date: 2015-10-19T02:38Z
+description:
-meta_description: Set up webpack as Phoenix's front end build tool to take advantage of hot module replacement and intelligent optimization for your front end app.
+  Set up webpack as Phoenix's front end build tool to take advantage of hot module replacement and intelligent optimization for your front end app.
-image: webpack-and-phoenix-on-elixir.svg
+cover_image: webpack-and-phoenix-on-elixir.svg
 tags: ["elixir", "phoenix", "webpack"]
-path: "/using-webpack-with-phoenix-and-elixir"
+path: "using-webpack-with-phoenix-and-elixir"
 ---

 _Updated October 13, 2016 for Phoenix 1.2.1 and webpack 1.13_